rustviz/rustviz-tutorial/src/ownership.md

 ### Function Call

-Ownership can also be moved into a function when it is called.
-As an example, below we see that ownership of the string resource in `main` is moved from `s` to the `takes_ownership` function.
+Ownership is moved into a function when it is called with a resource argument.
+As an example,
+below we see that ownership of the string resource in `main` is moved from `s` to the `takes_ownership` function.
 Consequently, when `s` goes out of scope at the end of `main`, there is no owned string resource to be dropped.